JohnStout/hernan-lab-to-nwb/README.md

 from hernan_lab_to_nwb.converters import convert
 ```

-4) Determine what you want to convert.
-Here we will convert miniscope data.
-Enter the following into terminal:
+3) Determine what you want to convert.

 IF MINISCOPE:

 ```